avaneev/biteopt/README.md

 [0; 1].

 Equality and non-equality constraints can be implemented as penalties.
-The author has found a general effective method to apply value constraints via penalties.
-While penalties are not well-regarded in research community, BiteOpt handles constraint penalties extremely well, but requires a very large iteration budget (suitable for inexpensive objective functions).
+The author has found a general effective method to apply constraints via penalties.
+While penalties are not well-regarded in research community, BiteOpt handles constraint penalties extremely well, but usually requiring a large iteration budget (suitable for inexpensive objective functions).

 In the code below, `n_con` is the number of constraints, `con_notmet` is the number of constraints not meeting tolerances, and the `pn[]` is the array of